mercadopago/devsite-docs/guides/checkout-bricks/card-payment-brick/code-example.en.md

 # Code example

-To facilitate and optimize your integration process, check below a complete example of the integration with Checkout Bricks and how, after performing the integration, to send the payment to Mercado Pago.
+To facilitate and optimize your integration process, check below a complete example of the integration with Card Payment Brick and how, after performing the integration, to send the payment to Mercado Pago.

 > CLIENT_SIDE
 >